Xi urges faster APEC talks on China-backed free trade area

 The TPP is widely seen as the economic backbone of U.S. President Barack Obama's "pivot" to Asia, what some experts view as an attempt to balance China's rise by establishing a larger U.S. presence in the region.

-U.S. Trade Representative Michael Froman told reporters there was significant momentum towards building the TPP.
+U.S. Trade Representative Michael Froman told reporters there was significant momentum toward building the TPP.

-"All the countries are very focussed on doing that, but we want to make sure that we get it right," he said.
+"All the countries are very focused on doing that, but we want to make sure that we get it right," he said.

 Business leaders attending the APEC forum have been looking for signs of progress on the TPP, which had been stalled since September, especially as China continues to push for the FTAAP.